What are your chances of acceptance?

 How Do Internships Impact Your College Chances?

 To see how your activities stack up, use our free chancing engine.
-It’ll help you classify your extracurriculars into tiers, and let you know which aspects of your profile need improvement.
+It’ll help you classify your extracurriculars into tiers, and show you which aspects of your profile need improvement.
 You’ll be able to go into college admissions much more prepared as a result!

 Short Bio